 about me

-I’m a photographer and a naturalist living in Massachusetts.
-This blog is for notes and photographs of what I see on nature walks: plants, birds, flowers, and butterflies, among other things.
-My web site, Portraits and Abstracts, is my online portfolio and print sales location.
-Since the web site changes pretty slowly, visit Nature Diary to see my latest images.
+My web site, Portraits and Abstracts, is an online portfolio.
+Since the web site changes slowly, visit Nature Diary to see my latest images.
 I post about once a week or whenever I get to it.
 I also post book reviews when I read something worthwhile on nature, photography, plants, or insects.

 For those curious about cameras and equipment, I use a Canon DSLR with macro and other lenses, often longer focal lengths from 180mm to 400mm.
-I also use the Canon MP-E 65 lens for high magnification images.
+I also use the Canon MP-E 65 lens for high magnification work.
 I use a tripod for most images.

-20 thoughts on “about me
+68 thoughts on “about me

 1. Wow!
 I’ve been checking out your website too, what gorgeous photographs you take.
 I’m wickedly envious.
 I’ll be checking out both your blog and your website from time to time, your photos do wonders for the senses!